byronrwth/Udacity-SelfDrivingCar-ND-Term1/CNN/CarND-Behavioral-Cloning-P3/README.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* [model.py] containing the script to create and train the model, it uses a Python generator, if needed, to generate data for training rather than storing the training data in memory
-* drive.py for driving the car in autonomous mode
+* [drive.py] for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* [model.h5] containing a trained convolution neural network, which is the input file to simulator
-* writeup_report.md or writeup_report.pdf summarizing the results
+* [REAMDE.md] summarizing the results
+* [P3.ipynb] my notebook
+* [video.mp4] recoding the simulated behaviors of my autonomous car

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing